shuque/tlscertcheck/README.md

     --summary         Print summary at the end
 ```

+The host1, host2 etc arguments can either be IP addresses or hostnames.
 The main output format is the following, one line per server IP address:

 ```